-Taco Pizza with Chipotle Cream Sauce is a fun dinner idea, mashing up two classics into one epic dish that is sure to be a hit with everyone in your house!
+Taco Pizza with Chipotle Cream Sauce is an easy dinner idea, mashing up two classics into one epic pizza recipe that is sure to be a hit with everyone in your house!
 I am so happy to partner with Fleischmann’s® Yeast on this recipe.

 Taco Tuesday is a whole thing in my house, as I am sure in yours as well.
 If you have kids, I would guess that taco’s are one of their “favorite foods”.
 Heck, tacos are one of MY favorite foods!
 And it probably wouldn’t be far fetched for me to assume pizza is one of their top foods as well.
-And because baking is one way I love to show I care for my family, I combined my kid’s two favorite things, tacos and pizza, and baked a little extra.
-I mean Taco Pizza is such an obvious answer to the question every mom gets asked on the regular, “What’s for dinner?”
+And because baking is one way I love to show I care for my family, I combined my kid’s two favorite things, tacos and pizza.

 The crust is quick to prepare.
 If you haven’t worked with yeast before, don’t let it intimidate you.
 Really, you just mix all your ingredients together and knead!
 You could even do this in your stand mixer with the hook attachment if you prefer.